-Each roll is a square (100 sq. ft.), so one or two rolls should be sufficient to cover the average shed or workshop.
+A standard roll of roll roofing is 36 inches wide and covers 100 square feet, an area that roofers refer to "one square."
+In most cases, one or two rolls should be sufficient to cover the average shed or workshop.

 Rolled roofing is not considered to be very attractive and will do nothing to raise your property's resale value.
 Five years is a comfortable life expectancy of roll roofing before it needs to be replaced.

-- Fasteners: About $6 per 400 count large head corrosion-resistant roofing nails, 11 gauge.
-Heads should be at least 3/8” in diameter.
+- Fasteners: About $6 per 400 count of large-head, corrosion-resistant roofing nails; 11-gauge

 Corrugated steel panels are not the same as standing seam metal roofing.
 Standing seam is a more expensive roofing with sealed edges that is only installed by qualified roofers, not by homeowners.

-With some corrugated steel companies, you do not need to re-invent the wheel.
-Entire systems are available in addition to the panels: closure caps, valleys, ridge caps, hip caps, and all other accessories used in roofing a home.
-Southeastern Metals (SEMCO) is one such company.
+With some corrugated steel products, entire roofing systems are available that include closure caps, valleys, ridge caps, hip caps, and other accessories used in roofing a home.

 Composite (Asphalt) Shingles